 Being on time to a performance is a courtesy to other opera goers who are seated and listening attentively.
 Late-comers may not be seated until a break or an intermission.

 What is the Opera Talk?

 The Opera Talk is your chance to hear a sneak preview of the opera you’ll be seeing that evening.
-Our General Director, Jim Swiggart, generally leads our Opera Talks and you’ll also hear from 2 or 3 of our singers.
-The singers usually talk about the plot of the opera, the characters they play; and, time allowing, they will answer any questions you have about the opera or their experiences at Opera in the Ozarks.
+Our General Director, Nancy Preis, generally leads our Opera Talks and you’ll also hear from 2 or 3 of our singers.
+The singers usually talk about the characters they play and musical devices you should listen for.
+Time allowing, they will answer any questions you have about the opera or their experiences at Opera in the Ozarks.

 Is there a concession stand or restaurant on premise?

 We do have a small concession stand where we sell water only.
 We suggest making an evening out of attending one of our performances and enjoy one of the many fine restaurants in Eureka Springs, just 6 miles east of our theatre.
 Please see our area attractions page for some dining ideas.

 As a general rule of thumb, there are a few key places where clapping is a good idea: